TERREMEMBER/znbase/docs/content/v2.1/manage/change-cluster-config.md

 showAsideToc: true
 ---

-Sometimes there might be a need to move a YugabyteDB universe deployed on a set of nodes to a completely different set of nodes in an online manner.
+Sometimes there might be a need to move a ZNbaseDB universe deployed on a set of nodes to a completely different set of nodes in an online manner.
 Some scenarios that require such a cluster change are:

 - changing the instance or machine type.
 - updating the instance images on a regular basis (for example, AMI rehydration in AWS).
 - moving to a different set of zones, regions, or data centers.

 This page provides the steps needed to perform such a data move in an online manner from the initial setup to the final setup as described below.
-This tutorial assumes that you are familiar with the [YugabyteDB architecture](../../architecture/concepts/universe/).
+This tutorial assumes that you are familiar with the [ZNbaseDB architecture](../../architecture/concepts/universe/).

 ## Example scenario